chrisminnick/learngit/README.md

 If you rebase commits that you've shared with other users, you're going to create problems.
 Never rebase shared commits.

 ##Important Github features

+Fork - a remote clone.
+By forking, you're creating your own remote that you can then clone it to you local.

+If you want to track changes to the original, you can add a 2nd remote, called upstream.

+Changes to the upstream can be pulled to your local repo.

+Changes to local can be pushed to your forked repo
+You can't push to upstream.

+You can send upstream a pull request, which is a message to the owner of upstream about your changes and if they want to they can pull it.